rodneyshupe/Cookbook/Recipes/Canapes-Tapas/BakedJalapenoPoppers.rst

 Directions
 ----------

 1. Adjust oven rack to upper-middle position and heat oven to 500F.
-Set wire rack in rimmed baking sheet.
-Cook bacon in 12-inch nonstick skillet over medium heat until crispy, 7 to 9 minutes.
-Transfer to paper towel-lined plate.
-When bacon is cool enough to handle, chop fine and set aside.
+Set a wire rack in a rimmed baking sheet.
+Cook bacon in a 12-inch nonstick skillet over medium heat until crispy, 7 to 9 minutes.
+Transfer to a paper towel-lined plate.
+Once cool enough to handle, chop fine and set aside.
-2. Season jalapenos with salt and place cut side down on wire rack.
+2. Season jalapenos with salt and set cut side down on the wire rack.
 Bake until just beginning to soften, about 5 minutes.
-Remove jalapenos from oven and reduce oven temperature to 450F.
-When cool enough to handle, flip jalapenos cut side up.
+Pull them out and drop the oven to 450F.
+Once cool enough to handle, flip cut side up.
-3. Mix cheddar, Monterey Jack, cream cheese, scallions, cilantro, panko, egg yolk, lime juice, cumin, and bacon together in bowl until thoroughly combined.
-Divide cheese mixture among jalapenos, pressing into cavities.
+3. Mix cheddar, Monterey Jack, cream cheese, scallions, cilantro, panko, egg yolk, lime juice, cumin, and bacon in a bowl until thoroughly combined.
-   Bake until jalapenos are tender and filling is lightly browned, 9 to 11 minutes.
-Let cool for 5 minutes.
-Serve.
+   Divide the mixture among the jalapenos, pressing into the cavities.
+Bake until tender and lightly browned, 9 to 11 minutes.
+Let cool 5 minutes, then serve.

 Notes
 -----
 TO MAKE AHEAD: The filled and unbaked jalapenos can be covered and refrigerated for up to 1 day.
 Add 3 minutes to the baking time.